turingschool/curriculum/source/topics/sinatra_with_active_record.markdown

 ## Creating a Stand-Alone Project

-Create a project directory, and go to it.
+Create a project directory, and go to it in your terminal.

 {% terminal %}
 mkdir ideabox